-15110 "A Better Chance Welfare Reform Program", Delaware's TANF Plan

-The Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 (Public Law 104-193) provides funding to states through the Temporary Assistance for Needy Families (TANF) block grant.
-Section 402 of the Social Security Act requires that States periodically submit to the Secretary of the Department Health and Human Services a TANF state plan to maintain or renew their status as an "eligible State".
+15110 "A Better Chance Welfare Reform Program", Delaware's TANF Plan a TANF state plan to maintain or renew their status as an "eligible State".
 In general the State plan describes the eligibility rules, the populations served, the programs offered, and the State maintenance of effort spending.
 States also provide certifications that they will maintain other services such as child support enforcement and foster care services.
 Delaware's TANF State plan is due December 31, 2011.